TalGenkin/IDD-Fa18-Lab2/README.md

 **a.
 What voltage level do you need to power your display?**

+I need 5V to power the display

 **b.
 What voltage level do you need to power the display backlight?**

+I also need 5V for the backlight

 **c.
 What was one mistake you made when wiring up the display?
 How did you fix it?**

+I tried to connect the GND to the ground and instead connected the pin next to it to the ground.
+I fixed simply by noticing something's doesn't seem right and changing it.

 **d.
 What line of code do you need to change to make it flash your name instead of "Hello World"?**